Here is the list of topics that will be covered in this blog in case you want to jump to a section directly.

 In Amazon Cognito, a user pool is similar to a user directory.
 Your users can sign in to your web or mobile app using it.
 Users can also sign in via social identity providers such as Google, Facebook, Amazon, Apple, and SAML identity providers.

-User pool provides the following services:
+The user pool provides the following services:

 - Sign-in and sign-up services.